 Obedience is one of the original dog sports.
 Classes include Novice, Open, and Utility.
 Rally Obedience was introduced about fifteen years ago and is a great way to introduce (along with Novice Obedience) your dog to competition or just fun teamwork.
 All dogs are welcomed to train and compete.

 Rally Obedience Rally is a fun team sport for dogs and their handlers that combines elements of obedience and easy agility.
 The dog and handler compete on a course designed by a judge.
 Signs direct you to complete exercises that may include 360° turns, weaving thru cones, jumps (just the dog), etc. You can do it for fun or compete in venues like AKC, UKC or Cynsport.
 Novice, Intermediate, Advanced, Excellent, and Master titles can be earned.

 Novice Obedience (CD) Finishes, figure eights, stand for exam, heeling, recalls, and stays are all part of this class.
 This is all about teamwork - you will learn many things about both your dog and yourself !
 Down-in-motion, jumping, or retrieving may also be introduced.
 This class is often taken to make a better-working agility, nosework, or hunting dog.
+This class is open whether you want to compete or not.
 Venues to compete include AKC, UKC, and CDSP.